devchallenges-io/curriculum/3-javascript/1-javascript/2-js-variables.md

   - To check browser support for JavaScript features, open the browser console through developer tools and test variable declarations by typing commands such as 'var testVar = "test";'.
 If no errors occur, your browser supports these keywords.
 ---

-# Mastering the Basics: Your Ultimate Guide to JavaScript Variables
+# JavaScript Variables: Guide to var, let & const

 JavaScript variables are essential for storing and manipulating data in the programming language.
 They act as containers that hold information which can be accessed and modified throughout a script's execution.
 Using variables effectively is crucial for creating web applications that are dynamic and interactive.